ThiagoPiovesan/PCA_Maker-Back_end/README.md

 → Subtract the mean of each variable from the dataset so that the dataset should be centered on the origin.  <br>

 3. Covariance matrix of the rows of B:
-Calculate the Covariance Matrix of the mean-centered data.
+→ Calculate the Covariance Matrix of the mean-centered data.
 The covariance matrix is a square matrix denoting the covariance of the elements with each other. <br>

 4. Compute Eigenvalues and Eigenvectors of C:
-The Eigenvectors of the Covariance matrix we get are Orthogonal to each other and each vector represents a principal axis.
+→ The Eigenvectors of the Covariance matrix we get are Orthogonal to each other and each vector represents a principal axis. <br>
-A Higher Eigenvalue corresponds to a higher variability.
+→ A Higher Eigenvalue corresponds to a higher variability.
 Hence the principal axis with the higher Eigenvalue will be an axis capturing higher variability in the data. <br>
-Orthogonal means the vectors are mutually perpendicular to each other.
+→ Orthogonal means the vectors are mutually perpendicular to each other.
 Eigenvalues and vectors seem to be very scary until we get the idea and concepts behind it. <br>

 5. Principal component: T = BV